How to Prepare HVAC Equipment for a Storm

 - Cover Your Equipment (If Possible)

-If your equipment has suffered any damage, check out these recommendations on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Service Experts and learn about our membership plans to help keep your HVAC system in working order all year long.
+If your air conditioner has suffered any damage, check out these recommendations on what to do if your equipment suffers damage and then call Service Experts Heating & Air Conditioning and learn about our membership plans to help keep your HVAC equipment in working order all year long.